Mickfield Meadow Nature Reserve

 1,000 acres of wilderness in the Broads National Park, with floodplain marsh and lowland fen home to some of the largest populations of wading birds in the East of England.

-We are looking for volunteers to help us develop Lackford Lakes into one of the best nature reserves in Suffolk where visitors get close to the wonderful wildlife found on the reserve.
+We are looking for volunteers to support our visitor centre at Lackford Lakes into one of the best nature reserves in Suffolk where visitors get close to the wonderful wildlife found on the…

 Volunteers are working hard preparing the new centre for its opening to visitors later this autumn.
 The reserve is also being prepared for wild visitors, as our migratory birds and wintering…